India : Safety by CityIndia - safety as a country

 It is located on the banks of the Musi River and the Deccan Plateau.

 Hyderabad and Secunderabad are the so-called “twin cities” but both cities have now evolved to the point where they have become one big metropolis.

 Hyderabad boasts and extremely colorful and diverse culture: one of the few places in South India where people can speak Hindi just as well as the regional dialects.

 There are people of all religions in the city and the people are mostly open-minded.

 Generally speaking, Hyderabad can be considered a safe city: but while some parts are very safe, the city still has its dangers.
 You better apply all possible precautious measures, just in case you stumble upon the latter.

 TRANSPORT & TAXIS RISK : LOW

 Be wary of pickpockets in public transport, and taxi drivers (as well as tuk-tuk drivers) trying to rip you off.
 Be especially careful in the overnight buses or trains.
-Keep in mind that driving is somewhat dangerous because of the fact that India follows the left hand driving system.
+Keep in mind that driving is somewhat dangerous because India follows the left-hand driving system.

 PICKPOCKETS RISK : MEDIUM

 Pickpockets are pretty common in Hyderabad.
 Be careful not to get your pockets picked.
 Bag snatching is another very common form of petty theft.
 Pickpockets are especially common in public transport.